By Cacinda Maloney

 If you are following along in my series on Costa Brava, Spain:

-This is Post #6: Charming Medieval Villages along the Costa Brava Area of Spain: Peratalada to Pals
+This is Post #6: Charming Medieval Villages along Costa Brava, Spain: Peratalada to Pals

 Time stood still, as we entered into the walled village of Peratalada, a few kilometers from the Mediterranean Sea in the Catalonia region of Spain.

 I could barely wait to see what was around the next corner.
 The best way to tour Peratalada is to lose yourself in its medieval streets on an electric bike.
 I remember as a little girl, hopping on my bike to explore my tiny neighborhood.
 Each turn representing a new adventure.
 We rented our e-bikes from Roda D’or.
 They were really fun and easy to ride, so you should at least consider them, as it is a great mode of transportation.
 They are modern and fun!
 You should check out their website, as they list the routes and the pricing.
 They are located in a refurbished, stone building bike shop in the center of town.